dotCMS/dotcms-php-sdk/instructions/guide.md

 4. **Error Handling**: Always validate data before outputting attributes
 5. **Content Type Templates**: Keep content type templates focused on rendering content only
 6. **Inheritance**: The UVE attributes follow the same hierarchy as the page structure
+7. **JavaScript Integration**: The UVE script must be loaded from your dotCMS instance
+8. **Real-time Updates**: The page will automatically reload when content is changed in the UVE

 ## Troubleshooting